Is Paris really that dirty? A candid answer from a Paris local

 ‘Trashed Paris’: Is the French capital dirtier than ever?

-The above are just two of the many headlines that show Paris’ dismal reputation when it comes to sanitation.
+These are just two of the many that represent Paris’ dismal reputation when it comes to sanitation.

-Carrie Bradshaw stepping on dog poop in the streets of Paris
+Carrie Bradshaw step on a pile of dog poop in Paris

-Carrie Bradshaw stepping on dog poop in the streets of Paris
+Carrie Bradshaw stepping on a pile of dog poop in Paris!
+Yikes!

 But is Paris really that dirty?